al1brn/docgen/doc/treed-tree-treelist.md

 Tree interface based on a list

-This class inherits from [Tree](treed-tree-treelist.md#tree) and list.
+This class inherits from [impossible to find a section with title '!Tree']() and list.
 Direct children are store in the list.

 Several children can share the same key.